An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Acknowledgements

 \section{Acknowledgements}

-We thank Prof. Ruo Li from PKU, Prof. Zhenning Cai from NUS, Prof. Tao Xiong from XMU and Prof. Jiequan Li, Prof. Wenjun Sun, Dr. Yi Shi from IAPCM for their valuable suggestions.
-Weiming Li is partially supported by the Science Challenge Project (No. TZ2016002).
-Peng Song is partially supported by the Science Challenge Project (No. TZ2016002), the CAEP foundation (No. CX20200026) and the National Natural Science Foundation of China (Grant No. 91630310).
-The work of Yanli Wang is partially supported by Science Challenge Project (No. TZ2016002) and the National Natural Science Foundation of China (Grant No. U1930402).
+We thank Prof. Ruo Li from PKU, Prof. Zhenning Cai from NUS, Prof. Tao Xiong from XMU, Prof. Kailiang Wu from SUSTech, Dr. Zhichao Peng from MSU and Prof. Jiequan Li, Prof. Wenjun Sun, Dr. Yi Shi from IAPCM for their valuable suggestions.
+Weiming Li is partially supported by the Science Challenge Project (No. TZ2016002) and the National Natural Science Foundation of China (12001051).
+Peng Song is partially supported by the Science Challenge Project (No. TZ2016002), the CAEP foundation (No. CX20200026).
+The work of Yanli Wang is partially supported by Science Challenge Project (No. TZ2016002) and the National Natural Science Foundation of China (Grant No. 12171026, U1930402 and 12031013).